7 Promotion Ideas For Wine, Beer & Spirits Brands

 Collect attendee contact information for future marketing campaigns.
 These events generate valuable first-party data from highly qualified leads with demonstrated interest in your product category.

 A loyalty program keeps customers coming back to your brand.
-Data shows that customers enrolled in these programs spend 12-18% more annually than non-members.
+Industry research shows that customers enrolled in these programs spend 12-18% more annually than non-members.

-Many liquor stores have found success with alcohol loyalty programs examples like Total Wine's &MORE Rewards and Spec's Key Club.
-These programs reward repeat purchases and build customer relationships.
+Many liquor stores have found success with alcohol loyalty programs that reward repeat purchases and build customer relationships.

 For marketers, the key is making your program stand out.
 Offer points for purchases that can be redeemed for exclusive products, early access to new releases, or discounts on premium bottles.